Yonea21/starter-academic/content/authors/admin/_index.md

     institution: Bildung Formation Biel/Bienne
     year: 2015-2018

-# Languages to show in About widget
-languages:
-- German
-- Spanish
-- English
-- French

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the